OMR-Research/Mashcima2/docs/introduction.md

 The training data for supervised methods (which are among the most prominent) comes in pairs of input images and corresponding output annotations.
 These input images are usually scans or photos of physical music documents, so are available in bitmap formats (JPG, PNG).
 These images can be individual musical symbols, staves, or whole pages.
 The annotations are, however, much more diverse and often task-specific.
 They could be image-classification classes, image-detection bounding boxes, image-segmentation masks, music notation graphs, sequential textual representations (aligned with the image or not), or complex notation formats, such as MusicXML, MEI, Humdrum \*\*kern, and others.

-The purpose of Mashcima is to synthesize these image-annotation aggregates.
+The purpose of Smashcima is to synthesize these image-annotation aggregates.

 ## Data model (the Scene)